 C10.0 Political and Legislative Activities Policy

 It is important that all faculty, staff members and student organizations review and understand RIT’s guidelines concerning political and legislative activities on campus.
 Federal regulations pertaining to RIT’s status as a tax-exempt organization restrict persons acting on its behalf from certain activities.
 In addition, there are, from time to time, occasions where members of the RIT community may wish to express their views on political or legislative matters.
 The purpose of this statement is to provide some guidance as to institutional policies and procedures in this area.
-Any questions related to this policy should be directed to the Office of the Vice President for Government & Community Relations, ext.
-5-5040.

 As a tax-exempt organization under Internal Revenue Code Section 501(c)(3), RIT cannot intervene in any political campaign on behalf of, or in opposition to, any candidate for public office.
 RIT’s Charter also states that RIT shall not “participate in, or intervene in, any political campaign on behalf of any candidate for public office.”